-It is legal to carry marijuana throughout the state, including in a vehicle or on public transportation, unless it otherwise precluded by such areas as federal land within the state.
-It is also perfectly legal to carry marijuana on a commercial airlines traveling between Klamath Falls and Portland.
-Transporting marijuana across state lines is illegal, even if you are transporting it to a state that has also legalized marijuana such as California or Washington.
+It is legal to carry these products throughout the state, including in a vehicle or on public transportation, unless it otherwise precluded by such areas as federal land within the state.
+It is also perfectly legal to carry marijuana on commercial airlines traveling between Klamath Falls and Portland.
+Transporting across state lines is illegal, even if you are transporting it to a state that has also legalized marijuana such as California or Washington.
 Just remember: Oregon marijuana must stay in Oregon.

 Driving While High

 Oregon has strict laws regarding driving under the influence of an intoxicant, DUII (Driving Under the Influence of Intoxicants, also known as a DUI).
 Oregon DUII laws are applied in the same manner with alcohol or marijuana–both are considered intoxicants.
 For a first offence DUII, a diversion program may be available if the offender was not involved in an accident.
 This program allows the offender to complete a substance abuse program and be on probation for a period of time.
 If he successfully completes the diversion program, the DUII charge is dropped and the person will not have a DUII conviction on their record.
 If it is a second offence, or the offender is not eligible for the diversion program, there is a mandatory minimum jail sentence of 2 days plus substantial fines and the offender must complete a substance abuse program.
 It is also illegal to consume marijuana in a vehicle even if you are not impaired, similar to open container laws.